opencog/atomspace/opencog/sheaf/README.md

 is then described by listing each vertex in it, and the section associated with it.

-This is not the only way to describe a graph: more simply, more traditionally, it is enough to just list all of the vertexes and all of the edges.
-However, by looking at a graph in terms of sections, one can hope to apply all of the tools of sheaf theory to the problem.
+This should be contrasted to the traditional, canonical description of a graph, as a list all of the vertexes and all of the edges.
+The problem with the canonical description is that the local connectivity of the graph is hidden: one has to traverse the entire list of edges to find those that are connected to a particular vertex.
+This is inconvenient and inefficient.

 Thus, a typical section might look like this:
 ```